Jfadelli/kwcsd/README.md

 A custom react site for a high level commercial real estate team working with KW Commercial in San Diego, CA.

 ## Credits
-1. Jason Fadelli - Creator
+1. Jason Fadelli - Dev
-2. Dang Lu - Co-Creator <sup>The guy who fixed everything and didn't sleep</sup>
+2. Dang Lu - Dev <sup>The one and only</sup>

 ## In Development
 1. reCapthca